 Truett McConnell University

-Perhaps the smallest college on the list, there were 603 students enrolled at this school that awards only undergraduate degrees, according to NCES in 2017.
-Brewton-Parker had a 100% retention rate for part-time students in 2016, said NCES, which means that this college typically works well for those who are not traditional full-time students, though full-time students are always welcome.
+Perhaps the smallest college on the list, there were 826 students enrolled at this school that awards only undergraduate degrees, according to NCES in 2018.
+Brewton-Parker had a 25% retention rate for part-time students in 2018, said NCES, which means that this college doesn't typically work well for those who are not traditional full-time students, full-time students have 42% retention rate.
 Brewton-Parker College offers Bachelor of Arts, Bachelor of Business Administration, Bachelor of Ministry, Bachelor of Music, and Bachelor of Science degrees.
 You can search through their many programs, but some of the majors offered are worship music, health & wellness management, criminal justice, pastoral ministry, and ecology.
 Chapel attendance is required at Brewton-Parker, with students only being allowed to miss two services each semester.

 Luther Rice College & Seminary